• Skip to primary navigation

 If the surface is very cold (below the freezing point of water) the condensed water vapor freezes, this is what we see as frost.

-In our experiment we filled a can with crushed ice and a bit of water.
+In our experiment, we filled a can with crushed ice and water.
 This makes the water and the can sit at around the freezing point of water (zero degrees Celsius).
-However we need to get it even colder and we do this by adding salt.
-Salt lowers the melting point of ice (and we might investigate this process later on), but by doing so it means that the surface of the can is actually below freezing point.
-This makes the water vapour in the air (and you can make sure there is some by putting the can on a wet paper towel) condense and freeze on the can.
+To make the water even colder, we added salt.
+Salt lowers the melting point of ice, but by doing so it means that the surface of the can is actually below freezing point.
+This makes the water vapour in the air condense and freeze on the can.

 See here for more ice experiments.